NamanSoni18/NamanSoni18/README.md

 ## 🧑‍💻 About Me

-👨‍💻 I’m a passionate developer skilled in **C, C++, Java, Bootstrap, Dart, Flutter, HTML, CSS, and JavaScript**.
+👨‍💻 I’m a passionate developer skilled in **C, C++, Java, Bootstrap, ReactJS, NodeJS, MongoDB, ExpressJS, Python**.
 🌟 I love exploring new technologies and traveling to new places.
 📚 In my free time, I enjoy **reading books** and **watching scientific movies**.